stuhacking/SGEngine-Cpp/Readme.md

 Code under the `Source/Engine` directory currently depends on OpenGL, SDL2, and SDL2_image.
 If you're running on Linux it will also require GLEW to manage GL extensions.
-Development happens on OS X and Linux; Windows support is untested, it probably doesn't work.
+Development happens on OS X and Linux; Windows support is untested, it probably won't work.

 - Rendering:
   - GLSL Shader support
-  - Texturing (via SDL2_image)
+  - Texturing (via SOIL)
   - Mesh Rendering, Wavefront .obj importer
-  - Debug Graphics: Simple Line drawing
+  - Debug Graphics: Simple Line drawing commands
 - UI:
   - Window Creation and Input Handling (via SDL2)